Hanani-Tutte for approximating maps of graphs: Normal form and derivative

-\paragraph{Normal form.} We define the normal form of an instance $(G,H,\varphi)$ to which we can apply the derivative.
+\paragraph{Intuitive explanation.} We define the normal form of an instance $(G,H,\varphi)$ to which we can apply the derivative.
+Recall that $\varphi:G \rightarrow H$.
 In order to keep the definition more compact we define the normal form via its topologically equivalent subdivided variant.
 This variant also facilitates the definition of the derivative.
 Roughly speaking, $(G,H,\varphi)$ is in the subdivided normal form if there exists an independent set $V_s\subset V(G)$ without degree-$1$ vertices such that every connected component $C$ of $G[V\setminus V_s]$ is mapped by $\varphi$ to an edge $\varphi(C)=\nu\mu$ of $H$ and both its parts mapped to $\nu$ and $\mu$ are forests.
 We call vertices in $V_s$ \emphh{central vertices}, which conveys an intuition that every vertex of $V_s$ constitutes in some sense a center of a connected component induced by a cluster.

-The normal form is obtained from the subdivided normal form by suppressing in $V_s$ any vertices of degree~2, i.e., by replacing each such vertex $v_s$ and both its incident edges by a single edge, and performing the same replacement for $\varphi(v_s)$ which must be also of degree~2; see Figure~\ref{fig:normalform} for an illustration.
+The normal form is obtained from the subdivided normal form by suppressing in $V_s$ any vertices of degree~2, i.e., by replacing each such vertex $v_s$ and both its incident edges by a single edge, and performing the same replacement for $\varphi(v_s)$; see Figure~\ref{fig:normalform} for an illustration.

 \begin{definition} The instance $(G,H,\varphi)$ is in the \emphh{subdivided normal form} if there exists an independent set $V_s\subset V(G)$ with the following properties. \\ (I) For every connected component $C$ of $G[V\setminus V_s]$: \begin{enumerate}[(1)] \item the image $\varphi(C)$ is an edge of $E(H)$; and \item $\varphi^{-1}|_{\nu}[\varphi(C)]$ is a forest for both vertices $\nu\in \varphi(C)$. \end{enumerate} (II) For every connected component $C$ of $G[V_\nu]$, for every $\nu\in V(H)$, we have $|V(C) \cap V_s|= 1$ if $\pdeg{C}\ge 2$, and $V(C) \cap V_s= \emptyset$ otherwise; for every $v_s\in V_s\cap V(C)$ we have that $deg(v_s)=\pdeg{C}$; and no two edges incident to $v_s$ join $v_s$ with connected components $C_1$ and $C_2$ of $G[V\setminus V_s]$ such that $\varphi(C_1)=\varphi(C_2)$.